opensource-nepal/node-nepali-datetime/README.md

 Format the date to provide various output based on format string
 <pre>
 YYYY - 4 digit of year (2075)
-yyyy - 4 digit o year in nepali unicode (२०७५)
+yyyy - 4 digit of year in nepali unicode (२०७५)
 YYY  - 3 digit of year (075)
 yyy  - 3 digit of year (०७५)
 YY   - 2 digit of year